Co-theory of sorted profinite groups for PAC structures: Applications

-Now, one could ask whether the converse it true: suppose that $(F,\partial)$ is a PAC-differential subfield of $(\FC,\partial)$, does it follow that its reduct $F$ is a PAC subfield (as pure field)?
+Now, one could ask whether the converse is true: suppose that $(F,\partial)$ is a PAC-differential subfield of $(\FC,\partial)$, does it follow that its reduct $F$ is a PAC subfield (as pure field)?
 Here is the answer:

 \begin{fact} Let $(F,\partial)$ be a PAC-differential subfield of $(\FC,\partial)$.
 Then its reduct $F$ is a PAC field. \end{fact}